CCrunk/hello-world/README.md

 # hello-world
-On a mission to learn coding!
+On a mission to learn coding and investing!